poezio/slixmpp/docs/architecture.rst

 .. index:: XMLStream, BaseXMPP, ClientXMPP, ComponentXMPP

-SleekXMPP Architecture
+Slixmpp Architecture
 ======================

-The core of SleekXMPP is contained in four classes: ``XMLStream``, ``BaseXMPP``, ``ClientXMPP``, and ``ComponentXMPP``.
+The core of Slixmpp is contained in four classes: ``XMLStream``, ``BaseXMPP``, ``ClientXMPP``, and ``ComponentXMPP``.
 Along side this stack is a library for working with XML objects that eliminates most of the tedium of creating/manipulating XML.